jose-engineer/AdminUserInputs/README.md

 You get mocked fake data from an user object inside list-user component.

-Alternativaly, the app is ready to run a json-server and make calls to get the data through an angular service(user-service) if needed.
+Alternatively, the app is ready to run a json-server and make calls to get the data through an angular service(user-service) if needed.
 Take a look to db.json file.